Tracer particle in a confined correlated medium: an adiabatic elimination method: Application to specific models

 \subsection{Critical Gompper-Schick model}

 Now we turn to the critical Gompper-Schick model, which differs from the LG model by the presence of higher order derivatives in its field Hamiltonian [see \cref{eq:free_energy_GS}].
 We focus on the critical point, which corresponds to $\tau=0$.
-In order to simplify the analytical computation of the stationary potentials which appear in the effective FPEs, we will approximate them by retaining only $\Delta(\rv) = c_4 \nabla_\rv^4$ in \cref{eq:operators_GS}, and consequently $\beta_n = c_4 k_n^4$.
+In order to make the analytical computation of the stationary potentials appearing in the effective FPEs tractable, we will retain here only $\Delta(\rv) = c_4 \nabla_\rv^4$ in \cref{eq:operators_GS}, and consequently $\beta_n = c_4 k_n^4$.
 This is expected to already capture the essential physics and the main differences with respect to the LG Hamiltonian.
 We will again consider simple linear and quadratic couplings, \ie, $\cor{K}_1=\cor{K}_2 = \mathbb{1}$.
 We recall that, in the reactive case, the steady-state distribution is given by \cref{eq:marginal_stationary}.
 The stationary distribution in the passive linear case is reported in \cref{eq:stationary_dist_linear_passive} (and thus it is possible to write it analytically in terms of $M(R)$ computed below), while that of the passive quadratic case [which is formally stated in \cref{eq:stationary_dist_generic}] does not admit a straightforward analytic expression.

 For the GS Hamiltonian, the effective potential defined in \cref{eq:V(R)} for the quadratic coupling is given by (see \cref{app:details_series})